isomerpages/moh-hib/_help-and-resources/Implementation Support.md

 <p>In today’s digital landscape, cybersecurity and data security are paramount
 for organisations of all sizes.
-Healthcare organisations will accordingly be required to comply with cyber and data security requirements under the Health Information Bill, including the Cyber and Data Security Guidelines.
+Healthcare organisations will accordingly be required to comply with cyber and data security requirements under the HIA, including the Cyber and Data Security Guidelines.
 For assistance with implementing the necessary security measures, healthcare organisations may wish to approach any of the Cyber and Data Security providers in the list linked below.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><a href="/files/List_of_Cyber___Data_Security_Providers.pdf" rel="noopener nofollow" target="_blank">List_of_Cyber_and_Data_Security_Providers</a>